Mithril: Abundance

-There are indications that mithril was also found in Númenor and Aman.
+Tolkien hints that mithril was found in the lost island kingdom of Númenor and the inaccessible continent of Aman.

 The mithril-coat

-The most notable item made of mithril in the works of Tolkien is the "small shirt of mail" that Thorin Oakenshield gave to Bilbo Baggins after it had been retrieved from the hoard of Smaug the dragon.
+The principal item made of mithril in the works of Tolkien is the "small coat of mail" that Thorin Oakenshield gave to Bilbo Baggins after it had been retrieved from the hoard of Smaug the dragon.
 Gandalf stated that the value of this mithril-coat was "greater than the value of the whole Shire and everything in it".
+The mail-shirt was first described in The Hobbit in 1937, but without any mention of mithril.
+Tolkien first described the shirt as being made of mithril in The Lord of the Rings in 1954, and it was retrospectively mentioned in the third, revised edition of The Hobbit in 1966.
+In the first 1937 edition, the mail shirt given to Bilbo Baggins is described as being made of "silvered steel".

 Bilbo wore the mithril shirt during the Battle of the Five Armies.
 He donated it to the Mathom-house, a museum in Michel Delving.
 However he later reclaimed it, and took it with him when he left the Shire for his journey to Rivendell.
 There, some years later, he gave the shirt to Frodo Baggins when the younger hobbit embarked on his quest in The Lord of the Rings.
 Frodo wore the mail underneath his tunic and other shirt unbeknownst to the rest of the fellowship.
 The mail saved Frodo's life when he was struck by an orc chieftain's spear thrust during the battle in the Chamber of Mazarbul, and again when orc-arrows struck him while escaping Moria and while crossing the River Anduin.

 When Sam Gamgee believed Frodo to be dead outside Shelob's Lair, he left the shirt with Frodo.
 Frodo was taken by the orcs, who fought over the shirt.
 Frodo was saved, but one of the orcs escaped with the shirt.
 In both Tolkien's and Peter Jackson's versions, the shirt was, along with Frodo's other possessions, shown to Frodo's allies at the Battle of the Morannon to imply falsely that he was imprisoned in Barad-dûr.
 Gandalf took the shirt and other tokens, but refused any offer of parley.

 At the end of the story, Frodo wore the shirt at the celebrations and on the trip home.
 The shirt saved his life one last time when Saruman, who had taken over the Shire, tried to stab Frodo after Frodo spared his life.
+When he left to sail to Elvenhome, he gave all his possessions to Sam.